YinjieLin/panda_CTC_simulation/README.md

-This is a example of Franka Panda simulation based on Mujoco.
+This project is an example of Franka Panda simulation based on Mujoco.
 ## Dependencies
 - Mujoco200
 - Eigen 3